of

 Starfish

-Tricky words - our their two once busy beautiful pretty hour
+tricky words - busy beautiful pretty hour any many through

 Hedgehogs